ben-osband/Stock-Viewer/Contributing.md

 # Overview

-To make additions to the project, first make sure you are added as a coollaborator and then follow these steps:
+To make additions to the project, first make sure you are added as a collaborator and then follow these steps:

 * Add a branch
 * Make changes and commit to the branch